cmartinezgom/cmartinezgom.github.io/_pages/education.md

 - **Game Development Courses**: Completed specialization training in Unreal Engine, Unity, gamification, and more.

+ Unreal Engine 5
+02/2024, by Carlos
+Coronado (Udemy)
+ Unreal Engine 4
+12/2023, by Carlos
+Coronado (Udemy)
+ C++ Programming for
+Unreal Game Development Specialization
+11/2023, by the University of Colorado
+System (Coursera)
+ Design, organization
+and evaluation of
+video games and gamification
+2017, by the European
+University of Madrid
+(Miriadax)
+ Unity3D
+2016, by the University of León

 <hr style="border: none; border-top: 2px solid #333; border-bottom: 2px solid #fff;">

 <div align="center" id="additional-section">